gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With the deprecation of every method for removing a task, registering a callback when an object is removed is also deprecated (`whenObjectRemoved(Closure/Action)`).

+### Replacing tasks

+It is only safe to replace an unrealized tasks registered with the new Task API because this task has not been used by anything else.

+In the future, these behaviors will be treated as errors.

-### Replacing tasks that may still be used by other tasks
+#### Replacing tasks that may still be used by other tasks

 Gradle now emits a deprecation warning when you attempt to replace a task that may have already been used by something else.
-In the future, this will be an error.

-It is only safe to replace an unrealized tasks registered with the new Task API because this task has not been used by anything else.
+#### Replacing tasks with a task of an incompatible type

+Gradle now emits a deprecation warning when you attempt to replace a task with a type that's incompatible from the task being replaced.

+#### Replacing a task that does not exist

+Gradle now emits a deprecation warning when you attempt to replace a task that does not already exist.

 ### Removing dependencies from a task